 Here is a video of us driving from Arenal to San Jose via San Ramon.
 I included all of the turns and clips of most of the towns.

-Can I Drive this Route at Night?
+Can I Drive to La Fortuna at Night?

 Any Points of Interest Along the Way?